<< Click to Display Table of Contents >>

 Navigation: Application integration > Bizagi RESTful API > Bizagi API examples > Data services examples > My Stuff data >

 Bizagi features an OData service which handles aspects of the Experience design.

-Through the Stuff URI, you may handle data regarding the My stuff section for the currently logged on Stakeholder, as described at My Stuff's data.
+Through the Stuff URI, you can handle data regarding the My stuff section for the currently logged-in Stakeholder, as described at My Stuff's data.

 This section describes how to query and execute a given action from data in My Stuff.

 Actions considered by this service are solely those which trigger new processes.

 Actions which execute rules or launch forms are not supported.

 •[ID_stuff]: The GUID of a specific collection of My stuff as returned when invoking the My Stuff's data.